-First of all we want to emphasize the essential difference between “referenda” and “plebiscites” and the importance of clear definitions.
+First of all we want to emphasize the essential difference between “referendums” and “plebiscites” and the importance of clear definitions.

-A plebiscite (“volksraadpleging”) is a public vote at the initiative of a government and therefore it is not a “true democratic” instrument as such.
+A plebiscite (“volksraadpleging”) is a public vote at the initiative of a government.
+Therefore it is not a “true democratic” instrument as such.
 Our point of view is that sovereignty of the people can only be exercised by means of the “binding referendum at citizens initiative” (“bindend referendum op volksinitiatief”, BROV).

-When we speak about “referendum” it is about the “binding referendum at citizens initiative”.
+When we speak about “referendum” we mean the “binding referendum at citizens initiative”.
 Therefore we suggest to make a clear distinction when observing referendums, be it consultative (not binding), binding, initiated by the people or by the government.
 Semantics are very important in this case.

 The so-called “Brexit referendum” is in fact a plebiscite; the government was its initiator and in principle the government is not bound by its outcome.

-Better political decisions through referendums require a democratization process, preferably by starting to empower people at the local (community) level for decisions that affect substantially their real life experiences of everyday.
-Doing so, citizens become aware what sovereignty means and of what the consequences are or may be.
-It appears that in such cases the “wisdom of the crowd” tends to yield responsible and wise political decisions, like in Switzerland and a lot of other states, cities and communities around the world http://www.direct-democracy-navigator.org.
+Better political decisions through referendums require a democratization process, preferably by starting to empower people at the local (community) level for decisions that substantially affect their everyday real life experiences.
+Doing so, citizens become aware what sovereignty means and of what its consequences are or could be.
+It appears that in such cases the “wisdom of the crowds” tends to yield responsible and wise political decisions, like in Switzerland and a lot of other states, cities and communities around the world http://www.direct-democracy-navigator.org.

-Along with democracy, DN promotes the right (among others) of “free association”, together of course with its counterpart “free secession”.
-This is why in Switzerland every international agreement has to be put for a public vote in a referendum.
-And any agreement is reversible (definition of “sovereignty” as understood by the English parliament).
+Along with democracy, DN promotes the right (among other things) of “free association”, together with its counterpart “free secession” of course.
+This is why in Switzerland, every international agreement has to be put to a public vote in a referendum.
+And any agreement is reversible (see the definition of “sovereignty” as understood by the English parliament).

 When people have decision power it is a proven reality that they will inform themselves and start discussions.
-The people may make a mistake but they are bearing the consequences themselves and there are no losers when the decision is reversed.
+The people may make mistakes, but they are bearing the consequences themselves and there are no losers when the decision is reversed.

 The deception of the people by the government through plebiscites and the lack of experience of the public with referendums.
 With plebiscites without any binding effect, people don’t experience the consequences of their vote and subsequently people can vote without responsibility.
 Thus the people may express their feelings of resistance against the government, in particular when it is not sufficiently representing the public opinion(s) or in some cases even suppressing it.
 A binding referendum at a national or even at an international level is expected to be more successful in a sufficiently advanced stage of the aforementioned democratization process starting locally.

-Another factor of success of a referendum (i.e.: yielding a responsible political decision as outcome) is balanced information of the public on the consequences of each side of the decision to make.
+Another factor of success of a referendum (i.e. yielding a responsible political decision as outcome) is balanced information of the public on the consequences of each possible outcome.

-Therefore a full financial transparency of the campaigns is needed together with a free investigative press, being a necessary condition of a true democracy.
-With the technology of today, getting the public informed appropriately is better possible than ever before.
+Therefore a full financial transparency of the campaigns is needed, together with a free investigative press, being a necessary condition of a true democracy.
+With today's technology, appropriately informing the public is more possible than ever before.

 A real freedom of association (and secession).
-Of course with respect to international law (has to be adapted).
+Of course with respect to international law (this has to be adapted).
 Free associations (like the EU?) don’t need to have a constant membership.
 A complication is the renegotiation of contracts and agreements.

-It is important to note that elections whatsoever have no link with democracy (historically it is a system of elected aristocracy, with some improvements).
-Therefore the only way towards democracy is to start with more referendums (not plebiscites!) and real participation initiatives. http://lithgow-schmidt.dk/sherry-arnstein/ladder-of-citizen-participation.html
+It is important to note that elections have no link whatsoever with democracy (historically it is a system of elected aristocracy, with some improvements).
+Therefore the only way towards democracy is to start with more referendums (not plebiscites!) and real participation initiatives. lithgow-schmidt.dk/sherry-arnstein/ladder-of-citizen-participation.html